eBay/TrustFabric/README.md

 ## Why we needed yet another specification
 Security landscape is changing fast.
 Adoption of micro-services and cloud-native technology has changed the threat landscape.
 Here are few challenges
-1. Services interact with each other and they need an identity
+1. Applications (a.k.a.
+Services) interact with each other and they need an identity
-1. Service impersonation is a new attack vector
+1. Application impersonation is a new attack vector
-1. Service security is still dependent on static credentials
+1. Application security is still dependent on static credentials
 1. **Confused deputy** is new attack dimension with micro-services
 1. Holistic approach of IDM/IAM does not exist for applications
 1. Diversity of applications make it harder to standardize